estrm/coding-kids/classify_ck_to_seven_emotion_groups_auto/ReadMe.md

 3. The last

-   Just run the shell, and you will see classified image sequences in folder **ck**.
+   Just run the script, and you will see classified image sequences in folder **ck**.

    ```bash
    sh classify_ck_to_seven_emotion_group.sh